Conrad Bolston: Personal

 In September 2008, Bolston was diagnosed with spinal ependymoma.
 During rehabilitation, he retired from professional football and decided to attend law school.
-Bolston is now an assistant coach at St. John's College High School.
-In 2013, he graduated from Georgetown University Law Center and has entered practice at the international law firm Vinson & Elkins LLP.
+Bolston then worked as an assistant coach at St. John's College High School.
+In 2013, he graduated from Georgetown University Law Center and joined international law firm Vinson & Elkins LLP in 2018.
+In 2023, he joined the Federal Energy Regulatory Commission as senior counsel for environmental justice and equity.